History of the nude in art: Neoclassicism

-Another outstanding sculptor was the Danish Bertel Thorvaldsen, who despite his noble and serene classicism, his cold and calculated execution has detracted from his merit for some critics, who call his work insipid and empty.
-Even so, during his lifetime he enjoyed enormous success, and a museum was built for him in his hometown of Copenhagen.
+Another outstanding sculptor was the Danish Bertel Thorvaldsen, who, despite his noble and serene classicism, has had his merit detracted from by some critics, who call his work insipid and empty.
+Even so, during his lifetime, he enjoyed enormous success, and a museum was built in his honor in his hometown of Copenhagen.
 Thorvaldsen directly studied Greek sculpture by restoring the pediments of the Temple of Aphaia in Aegina, before they were installed in the Munich Glyptotheque.
 His most famous work is Jason with the Golden Fleece (1803–1828), inspired by Polyclitus' Doriphorus, while his other works include: Cupid and Psyche (1807), Mars and Cupid (1812), Venus with the Apple (1813–16), Aurora with the Genie of Light (1815), Hebe (1815), Ganymede with Jupiter's Eagle (1817), The Three Graces with Cupid (1817–1818), etc.

 Another notable exponent was the Englishman John Flaxman, a precocious artist who at the age of ten was already creating sculptures, and who had a fruitful career both as an artist and as an academic and treatise writer, writing several works on sculptural practice, such as Ten Discourses on Sculpture and Anatomical Studies.
-His works include numerous nudes, such as Cephalus and Aurora (1790), The Fury of Atamas (1790–1794), Mercury and Pandora (1805), Achilles violated by the scorpion (1810), Saint Michael Overcoming Satan (1818–1822), etc. In addition, he was an excellent draughtsman and engraver, owner of a great virtuosity in the drawing of lines, of a fine profilism, illustrating with mastery numerous classic works of literature.
+His works include numerous nudes, such as Cephalus and Aurora (1790), The Fury of Atamas (1790–1794), Mercury and Pandora (1805), Achilles violated by the scorpion (1810), Saint Michael Overcoming Satan (1818–1822), etc. In addition, he was an excellent draughtsman and engraver, with a great virtuosity in line drawing and a fine profilism, illustrating with mastery numerous classic works of literature.
 In the Germanic field also developed a remarkable sculptural school, highlighting artists such as: Franz Anton von Zauner (Genius Bornii, 1785), Rudolph Schadow (Paris, 1812), Johann Heinrich Dannecker (Ariadne on the panther, 1812–1814) and Johann Nepomuk Schaller (Bellerophon Fighting the Chimera, 1821).

 In Spain, neoclassicism was practiced by several academic painters, such as Eusebio Valdeperas (Susanna and the Elders) and Dióscoro Teófilo Puebla (Las hijas del Cid, 1871), while neoclassical sculptors include José Álvarez Cubero (Ganymede, 1804; Apolino, 1810–1815; Nestor and Antilochus [or The Defense of Zaragoza], 1818), Juan Adán (Venus of the Alameda, 1795), Damià Campeny (Diana in the Bath, 1803; Dying Lucretia, 1804; Achilles removing the arrow from his heel, 1837), Antoni Solà (Meleagro, 1818), Sabino Medina (The nymph Eurydice bitten by an asp while fleeing from Eurystheus, 1865), Jeronimo Suñol (Hymenaeus, 1864), etc.

 Two Women Bathing (1763), by Joseph-Marie Vien, Henri-Martin Museum, Cahors.

 The Dream of Endymion (1791), by Anne-Louis Girodet de Roussy-Trioson, Musée du Louvre, Paris.

 Psyche and Amor (1797), by François Gérard, Louvre Museum, Paris.

 Portrait of a black woman (1800), by Marie-Guillemine Benoist, Musée du Louvre, Paris.